 Such help in bringing together the girl and the job calls for counselors with specialized training in individual fields.
-If you can make a personal call at an agency rather than registering by letter, you can judge whether or not the counseling service is adequate to meet your needs.
+If you can register at an agency through a personal call rather than by letter, you can judge whether or not the counseling service is adequate to meet your needs.
 If you find the counselor does not understand your special field, you will be wise to try another agency.
 In some states, employment agencies must be licensed by the state.
 Regulations and requirements vary so much that a license may not always mean a satisfactory service for you.